relvaner/actor4j-core/Readme.md

 Fig. 6: Representation of the analysis tool for `actor4j`

-## Announcement ##
+## License ##
-This framework will be released soon under an open source license.
+This framework is released under an open source BSD-3-Clause license.
+Additionally provides an express grant of patent rights from contributers to users (adapted acording to Apache License 2.0).

 ## References ##
 [1]<a name="1"/> Lightbend (2016).
 Akka. http://akka.io/